Caripson/ProML/docs/streaming.md

 **How it Works:**

-1. The `STREAM: true` flag in the `PROFILE` instructs the PromptLang runtime to make a streaming request to the underlying language model API.
+1. The `STREAM: true` flag in the `PROFILE` instructs the ProML runtime to make a streaming request to the underlying language model API.
 2. Instead of waiting for the full response, the model provider's API will send back a sequence of small chunks (events).

     *   `chunk 1: {"delta": "Hello"}`